 After the sauce is almost set, add the rest of the ingredients and mix.

-Now comes the time to mix in the rest of the ingredients.
+Now comes the time to mix with the rest of the ingredients.
 They must be mixed in when the sauce is almost set.
 This way they will adhere to the gelatin, and they will be evenly distributed.
 If you add them when the sauce is still in its liquid state, they will float to the top and stay there.

 Fold the pineapple into the cold cranberry sauce, gently mixing it well.
 Add a little of the pineapple juice, not all of it.